Why won't my UTI clear up with antibiotics?

 Which UTI antibiotics are resistant?

-Antibiotics that have high rates of antibiotic resistance while using them for UTIs include-
+Antibiotics that have high rates of antibiotic resistance when used for UTIs include-

 • Amoxicillin and Ampicillin